A Novel Approach to Predictive Accuracy Testing in Nested Environments: Power Enhancements

-Here we explore a particular adjustment that can be applied to our two test statistics with the purpose of boosting their asymptotic local power properties without affecting their limiting null distributions.
-Our proposed adjustment adapts the well known Clark and West adjustment to DMW type statistics introduced in \cite{cw2007} to the particular context of our two test statistics in (\ref{eq:16})-(\ref{eq:17}).
-Interestingly, in the specific framework of our inferences based on ${\cal S}_{T}(\lambda_{1}^{0},\lambda_{2}^{0})$ and $\overline{\cal S}_{T}(\tau_{0};\lambda_{2}^{0})$ this adjustment mirrors the idea of introducing a {\em power enhancement component} to conventional test statistics developed in \cite{fly2015} where the authors proposed to augment Wald type statistics with a component that vanishes asymptotically under the null while diverging under alternatives of interest.
+Here we explore a particular adjustment that can be applied to our two test statistics ${\cal S}_{T}(\lambda_{1}^{0},\lambda_{2}^{0})$ and $\overline{\cal S}_{T}(\tau_{0};\lambda_{2}^{0})$ with the purpose of boosting their asymptotic local power properties without affecting their limiting null distributions.
+The theoretical principle underlying our proposed approach mirrors the idea in \cite{fly2015} where the authors proposed to augment Wald type statistics with a component that vanishes asymptotically under the null while diverging under alternatives of interest.
+More formally we seek to augment our proposed two test statistics as